sparsell/classtech-frontend/README.md

 rake db: migrate

-rake db:seed //necessary to create the grades
+rake db:seed //this is necessary to create the grades

 4. Start your backend on a local server: